Helperbird/website/src/pages/help/features/how-to-hide-images-and-gifs-on-every-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Hide GIFs & Images in Helperbird
+title: How to Hide GIFs and Images on Websites
 description:
-  Learn how to use Helperbird to hide GIFs and images on web pages, reducing distractions and improving focus.
-This guide makes it easy to stop animations and simplify your browsing experience.
+  Learn how to use Helperbird to hide GIFs and images on web pages, reducing distractions and improving focus while browsing.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, hide gifs, hide images, reduce distractions

-youtubeId: vwT8SAJfU3E
-cardTitle: Images and GIFs
-featureDescription:
-  Learn how to use Helperbird to hide GIFs and images on web pages, reducing distractions and improving focus.
-This guide makes it easy to stop animations and simplify your browsing experience.
-date: 2021-01-02
+url: help/how-to-hide-images-and-gifs-on-every-website/
+permalink: help/how-to-hide-images-and-gifs-on-every-website/
+name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'how-to-hide-gifs-in-helperbird', title: 'How to Hide GIFs in Helperbird' }, { tag: 'how-to-hide-images-in-helperbird', title: 'How to Hide Images in Helperbird' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-2-go-to-media-options', title: 'Step 2: Go to Media Options' },
+    { tag: 'step-3-toggle-hide-gifs-or-images', title: 'Step 3: Toggle Hide Gifs or Images' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-hide-images-and-gifs-on-every-website/
-permalink: help/how-to-hide-images-and-gifs-on-every-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2021-01-02
+youtubeId: vwT8SAJfU3E
+cardTitle: Images and GIFs
+featureDescription:
+  Learn how to use Helperbird to hide GIFs and images on web pages, reducing distractions and improving focus while browsing.
+footer: true
+header: true
 ---

-## How to Hide GIFs in Helperbird

-The **Hide GIFs** feature in Helperbird lets you stop animated GIFs from playing on web pages, which can help reduce distractions or prevent motion sensitivity issues.

-### 1. Open Helperbird

-Click the Helperbird extension icon to open the menu.

-### 2. Find Hide GIFs

-Use the search bar at the top of the menu to search for **Hide GIFs**.

-### 3. Turn On Hide GIFs

-Toggle the switch next to **Hide GIFs** to turn the feature on.

-### 4. See the Change

-Once activated, all animated GIFs on the current web page will be hidden, helping to create a distraction-free experience.
+Hide GIFs and images to reduce visual distractions, prevent motion sensitivity issues, or speed up page loading on slower connections.

 ---

-## How to Hide Images in Helperbird

-The 'Hide Images' feature in Helperbird allows you to hide all images on web pages, which can improve loading speeds on slower connections or help you focus on text content.

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird extension icon to open the menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Hide Images

-In the search bar within the menu, type **Hide Images**.

-### 3. Turn On Hide Images

-Find the toggle for **Hide Images** and switch it on.

-### 4. Simplify Your Page

-The page will refresh with all images hidden, leaving only the text.

 ---

+## Step 2: Go to Media Options

+Scroll down in the list of tools, find **Media Options** and click the open icon next to it.

+---

+## Step 3: Toggle Hide Gifs or Images

+In the Media Options panel, you'll see two options:
+- **Hide Gifs**: Toggle on to stop animated GIFs from playing on web pages
+- **Hide images**: Toggle on to hide all images on web pages, showing only text content

+Toggle either or both options on based on your needs.

+**Tip:** Use Hide Gifs if moving images are distracting or cause discomfort.
+Use Hide images when you want to focus purely on text or need pages to load faster.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+If you run into issues or want to learn more about Helperbird's media controls, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make browsing more comfortable.